-LIAL’s collections focus on archival materials relating to any and all LGBTQ people who are from, living, or have lived in the state of Iowa.
-Similarly, we collect materials from any and all organizations that have or currently do exist in Iowa that advocate for, provide community space for, or are built by LGBTQ people.
-Collection materials can include paper documents, objects, audio-visual materials and/or born-digital items.
+LIAL’s collections focus on archival materials relating to any and all LGBTQ people who are from or have lived in the state of Iowa.
+Similarly, we collect materials from any and all organizations that have existed in Iowa that advocate for, provide community space for, or are built by LGBTQ people.
+Collection materials can include paper documents, objects, audiovisual materials and/or born-digital items.

-LIAL is actively seeking materials to grow our archival collections that are in line with our central mission and are happy to consider new donations.
+LIAL is actively seeking materials to grow our archival collections that are in line with our central mission and is happy to consider new donations.